01-edu/public/subjects/devops/deep-in-system/audit/README.md

 ###### Does the student can explain what is cronjob and what the role of it?

 ###### Does the student can explain why backup is important?

+#### Check the Documentation:

+###### Is the README.md file containing the clarification of all the knowledge learned and the steps passed by the learner to set up the server?

 #### Bonus